SaraM92/qiskit-terra/qiskit/qasm/Pulse Programming Language Documentation.md

 ## Questions
 1. Can we merge pulse and gate schedules together in the in memory representation?
 2. Is the best to extend to current lexer and parser or start from scratch for speed and efficiency of the new mixed gate and pulse paradigm?
+3. What standard should we set for pulse samples?

 ## Future Extensions
 - Add support for automatically getting pulse samples names from specific backends
 - Metadata for specific backends
 Currently, the implementation of gates is backend-specific.
 To eliminate this, we can implement backend variables on a separate file and use that file as a guide to gate creation.
 - Extend delay to get timing information from pulse